Yash-Garg/Yash-Garg/README.md

 Recently, I've been exploring and learning more about [Gradle](https://gradle.org/) and [Jetpack Compose](https://developer.android.com/jetpack/compose).

+For more details you can find the latest version of [my resume here](https://yashgarg.dev/resume.pdf).

 ### Commonly used tools

 - [Visual Studio Code](https://code.visualstudio.com/)